Ctrl-X/Siribro/README.md

 It your custom handler you can use the `siribro.answers[]` array to get answers from the user

 There is virtually no limit in what you could do :
-* Save all answers on your database
+* Save all answers in your database
 * Display something on your website during a walkthrough
 * Do a background action
 * Send an email